Predicting kernel regression learning curves from only raw data statistics: The Hermite Eigenstructure Ansatz: Theory and Experiment

 Prior work has shown that predicting kernel regression learning curves boils down to understanding the kernel eigensystem.
 With this as motivation, we are ready to introduce our primary mathematical object: an \textit{explicit functional form} for the kernel eigensystem, suitable for rotation-invariant kernels and high-dimensional datasets.

 \textbf{Plan of attack.} First we will write down this explicit functional form (\cref{def:he}).
 Then we will state our assertion that this functional form approximates the true kernel eigensystem (\ref{eqn:hea}).
 Next, we will demonstrate that the HEA holds to an excellent approximation for several rotation-invariant kernels on several real image datasets (\cref{fig:hea_th_exp_match}).
 We will then give an intuitive justification for the HEA and give two formal theorems which state that the HEA holds for Gaussian data as kernel width grows (\cref{thm:gaussian_on_gaussian,thm:dpk_on_gaussian}).
 Next, we will characterize the factors that make the HEA work better or worse (\cref{subsec:conds_for_the_hea_to_hold}).
 Finally, we will use the HEA to predict KRR learning curves in \cref{sec:lrn_curves}.
+We begin by explicitly defining our Hermite eigensystem: